Garis Gallery of the American West

-You’ll also find more contemporary art by artists like Ramona Swift, John Coleman, Bill Clifton, Jerry Yarnell, Janet Loveless, Chad Payne, Tom Simonton, and many more.
+You’ll also find more contemporary art by artists like Mike Larsen, Ramona Swift, John Coleman, Bill Clifton, Jerry Yarnell, Janet Loveless, Chad Payne, Tom Simonton, Timothy Tate Nevaquaya, and many more.

 In addition to our permanent collection, we host four shows by featured artists every year.
-The theme for 2021 is Native American Artists with works by Timothy Tate Nevaquaya, Skip Rowell, Joe Don Brave, and Jackie Blackhorse Tointigh.
 There is always something new to see in the Garis Gallery.

 When the Gallery first opened, Ken Davenport, owner of Arkansas Art Gallery in Little Rock, Arkansas, said it was the most concise snapshot of western art as seen from an Oklahoma perspective that exists anywhere.